-There are a number of difficult questions that come up when one spouse owes the IRS and also owns property jointly with their spouse.
+There are a number of difficult questions that come up when one spouse has a debt with the IRS and also owns property jointly with their spouse.
 The question is often whether the spouses can transfer the property to the non-liable spouse.
 The answer is, maybe.
 The court recently addressed this in U.S. v.
 Gerard, No. 1:14-CV-67-TLS (N.D.
 Ind.
 2018).

 Real Estate Title & the IRS’s Lien

 Generally, when a married couple acquires real estate during marriage, state law will provide that the real estate is held in tenants by entirety (this is true for most non-community property states; the rules are substantially different for community property states…).

 The term “tenants by entirety” is a real estate concept.
 It refers to a spouse owning an undivided one-half interest in the real estate.

 Our Federal tax laws generally say that the IRS’s lien or right to property looks to the state definition of property.
 For property held by tenants by entirety under state law, the IRS’s lien attaches to the spouse’s fifty percent interest.